benwhalley/just-enough-r/docs/real-data.md

 - Incomplete, with values missing for many different reasons

-This chapter shows you how to address each of these problems.
+This chapter will give you techniques to address each of these problems.